 The Opinion Poll “Trust in Governance” is an annual exercise to measure citizens’ trust in public institutions.
 It explores public perceptions regarding trust in institutions, transparency and accountability, corruption, citizen engagement in policy and decision-making, satisfaction with public service delivery, and enforcement of non-discriminatory laws and policies.
 Each year, the survey instrument includes the same core questions as in earlier reports dating back to 2013.
 In addition, its content is annually reviewed by a panel of experts in the fields of good governance and social sciences to keep up with recent developments and trends in public discourse.

-In its seventh annual edition, the Opinion Poll ‘Trust in Governance’ 2019 was conducted during November and December 2019 across the 61 municipalities of Albania, using a 2500 randomly selected nationally representative sample.
-Moreover, five focus groups were held to validate and give context to the survey results.
+In its seventh annual edition, the Opinion Poll ‘Trust in Governance’ 2020 was conducted during November and December 2020 across the 61 municipalities of Albania, using a 2500 randomly selected nationally representative sample.

 Click to download the reports: